Guyana Offshore

 Breaching Guyana's Strict Environmental Standards

 ExxonMobil, Hess and CNOOC are better at finding oil than at meeting Guyana’s environmental standards.
-The Environmental Impact Assessments for ExxonMobil’s oil projects have been flawed and might not have met Guyanese legal requirements.1238112383 For its first project, Liza 1, ExxonMobil failed to spend the necessary time and money to engage marine scientists to map the plants and animals that live and migrate along the South Caribbean coast.[26]
+The Environmental Impact Assessments for ExxonMobil’s oil projects have been flawed and might not have met Guyanese legal requirements.1238112383 For its first project, Liza 1, ExxonMobil has been accused of failing to spend the necessary time and money to engage marine scientists to map the plants and animals that live and migrate along the South Caribbean coast.[26]
 The threats to fish and marine mammals in the open sea, to crabs and smaller sea animals in the shallow coastal waters, and to birds and fish that breed in the mangroves will grow as oil exploitation continues.

 Deadly Seismic Exploration